 Photo: Simon A Eugester

-The chemical composition of the quills includes cinnamaldehyde, gums, tannin, mannitol, coumarin, calcium oxalate, aldehyde, eugenol, pinene, and minerals.
-Sri Lankan cinnamon is easily ground into a powder, whereas the tough and woody texture of other species can damage the grinder.
+Cinnamon’s medicinal uses are attributed to the chemical composition of the quills, which contain cinnamaldehyde, gums, tannin, mannitol, coumarin, calcium oxalate, aldehyde, eugenol, pinene, and minerals.
+Sri Lankan cinnamon is easily ground into a powder, whereas other species’ tough and woody texture can damage the grinder.
 Once ground, however, it is difficult to distinguish the origin of the cinnamon.

 Three essential oils are extracted from cinnamon trees: eugenol from the leaves, cinnamaldehyde from the bark, and camphor from the root.
-Leaf oil yield is 0.7–1.2 percent, and the eugenol is used to synthesize vanillin and converted into iso-eugenol for use as a flavoring in confections.
+Leaf oil yield is 0.7–1.2 percent, and the eugenol is used to synthesize vanillin and converted into iso-eugenol for flavoring in confections.
 Because of its warm, spicy, and harsh odor, this oil is also used in soaps, perfumes, and insecticides.
-Bark oil is extracted by steam distilling bark, twigs, and chips.
+Steam distilling bark, twigs, and chips extract bark oil.
 The essential oil content in the bark varies from 0.5–2 percent.
-The oleoresin contains volatile oil, fixed oil, and other extracts and is used to flavor food and soft drinks, as well as dental and pharmaceutical preparations.
-It is less popular in perfumes, because it is a skin irritant.
-Its aroma, which is rich in cinnamaldehyde, is delicate, sweet, and pungent.
+Cinnamon’s medicinal uses are from the oleoresin containing volatile oil, fixed oil, and other extracts, and is used to flavor food, soft drinks, and dental and pharmaceutical preparations.
+It is less popular in perfumes because it is a skin irritant.
+Its aroma, rich in cinnamaldehyde, is delicate, sweet, and pungent.
 The seeds contain about 30 percent fixed oil, obtained by crushing and boiling the ripe fruit.
 This oil is used in India for candle making.
 A gum or resin is also extracted from the bark with the help of organic solvents.
 A cheaper alternative to cinnamon leaf oil is clove leaf oil.